-Well friends, if you've been following along with this blog for a while, you would know that our renovation is finally underway, and we are well and truly out of planning stage and into the real thing.
+Today I'm so excited to say that our renovation is finally underway!
+We are well and truly out of planning stage and into the real thing.
 Still can't quite believe it's finally happening!
 It's been a pretty crazy, busy, stressful, but mostly exciting lead-up, and now we're finally on our way.
 Today I'm sharing our renovation plans so you can join me on this journey and see the changes as they happen over the next 4-6 months - excited to be able to share it with you all!

-- Can we create another space for the kids to go and have their friends when they're teenagers?
+- Can we create another space for the kids to go with their friends when they are teenagers?

 - Can we put in another bathroom?

 - What can we do with the garden to make sure it's used as often as possible?

 - How can we create different 'zones' in the house that we all feel comfortable and happy in, but also have somewhere to 'escape' to if need be?

 Not always easy questions to figure out the answers to, but ones we felt were important to consider.

 So, let me show you exactly what we're doing, starting with our current kitchen... here she is in all her green glory!

 The kitchen is actually quite spacious (stay tuned for a full tour on Thursday's episode of The Organised You TV) and we have a fair bit of storage space, so can't really complain.
 We've just never liked the colour!
 A few years ago, we nearly painted all the cupboards and were going to replace the bench-tops, but now I'm so glad we saved our pennies for the big shebang.

 These French doors to the right of the kitchen previously led out to our deck (here it is pre-and-post demolition) and back garden.
 The plan is to knock out this whole wall and extend the house out a further 2 metres.
 Our new kitchen will change locations and go in this corner of the room to make the space more open.